katneal/bhf/README.md

 Stuck on first level?

-Make sure to equip the new weapons and shields when found.
+Pick up the colorful boxes and equip new weapons and shields.
 To equip gear:
 Press menu button (three horizontal bars).
 Press INV button.